davetii/helloopenapi/README.md

 ### Whats in the POM
 (Examples of usage)
-* Springboot 3 reactive and mvc version (see older feature branches for mvc)
+* Springboot 3 mvc version (see react feature branches for reactvie version)
 * openapi
 * Cucumber
 * Wiremock